Job application in German: Useful words and phrases

 How to apply

 First of all, you need to find an employment ad.
-You can easily find such at websites like Unijobs.at or talto.com.
+You can easily find these on websites like Unijobs.at or talto.com.
 Those offer a wide variety of all kinds of jobs, many of which are most suitable for a student lifestyle.
 Another great way to find an employment is to use LinkedIn.
 If you have an active profile there, you can connect with thousands of people and many possible employers.
 In some ways, it’s way more sophisticated than other job platforms as it is both a platform and a social network, that spreads over more than 200 countries and it has become quite common for Austrian companies and entrepreneurs to have a LinkedIn profile of their own.
 If you invest some time in updating your profile on a regular basis, there is a good chance, that you will be found by your future employer instead of having to look for him.
 If you are looking for some further ideas on how to get the most out of LinkedIn, be sure to check out these tips.

 If you have a certain company in mind, don’t forget to check their own website.
 In case they haven’t got any job vacancies at the moment, you can send them an “Initiativbewerbung” (unsolicited application).
 They will tell you that they have received your application and keep it in mind in case a suitable position comes up.
 Of course, you don’t want to wait for so long, which means that you keep looking and – eventually – the perfect ad pops up.